bock42/UPennProjects/README.md

 # Projects
-Common repository for project code for the gkaguirrelab
+Common repository for project code for the Aguirre Lab, University of Pennsylvania

 - 7T_TTF
 - Blind_brain_structural_alteration